clesleycode/word2vec/word2vec.md

 #### 1.5.1 Inputs

-The input of the skip-gram model is a single word, `w_n`.
+The input of the skip-gram model is a single word, w<sub>n</sub>.
 For example, in the following sentence:

 ```
 I drove my car to school.